Accepted Abstracts

 Short talks:

-Title: Human vs. Machine: Behavioral Differences between Expert Humans and Language Models in Wargame Simulations
+Human vs. Machine: Behavioral Differences between Expert Humans and Language Models in Wargame Simulations

 Max Lamparth, Anthony Corso, Jacob Ganz, Oriana Skylar Mastro, Jacquelyn Schneider, Harold Trinkunas